pretix/pretix/doc/api/resources/orders.rst

    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to create this position.

-.. http:post:: /api/v1/organizers/(organizer)/orderpositions/

-    Adds a new position to an order.
-    It works in the same way as :http:post:`/api/v1/organizers/(organizer)/events/(event)/orderpositions/` but does not make use of the event parameter, operating across all order positions of an organizer.

 .. http:delete:: /api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/